ACM101 ACM ICPC Training Module

 SIT153 Introduction to computing

-Introduction to computing This module introduces concepts and terminology related to computing.
-Topics covered include the history of computing, machine level data representation, Boolean logic and gates, basic computer systems organisation and algorithms.
-The module also introduces some of the subdisciplines of computing, such as computer networks, information management, information security and intelligent systems.
+Introduction to computing This module introduces essential concepts and terminology related to computing.
+Topics covered include machine level data representation, Boolean logic and gates, data structures and types, basic computer systems organisation and algorithms.

 COS222 Operating Systems